Click Here to Reserve a Kitten

 - Also, your vet may need to give your kitten a rabies shot after it has reached 3 months of age or a certain different age in your state.

 - Annual health checks at your veterinarian with an annual immunization booster, and any other check ups recommended by your vet.

 - Clean water daily – dish should be washed between fillings

-- Fresh food daily – dish should be washed between feedings – We feed Purina One Healthy Kitten dry and if you want to feed canned food we use Friskies.
+- Fresh food daily – dish should be washed between feedings – We feed Hills Science Diet dry, but there are other good brands.
+You should receive a small bag of our food to help which can help with transitioning to whatever you will be feeding.
+If you want to feed canned food, there are many great options to choose from.
+Canned food can help you cat stay hydrated and is a great treat.
+Do not make the mistake of giving your cat too much soft cat food.
+Chewing the dry chunks are good for gum and teeth health.
 1 kitten (8 week old) may eat 1/3 can a day.
 Refrigerate non used portions.
-Do not make the mistake of giving your cat too much soft cat food.
-Chewing the dry chunks are good for gum and teeth health.

 - A safe environment – no poisonous plants or open chemical containers